akshatjaipuria/AWS-Deployment/FaceRecognition-Part2/README.md

 <h2>Data Preparation</h2>

 - The LFW dataset contains about 5760 folders with images of various famous personalities.
 Each folder has different number of images varying from 1 to 50 images.
+For our       training we choose all the folders having greater than 4 images.
   Link to LFW dataset: http://vis-www.cs.umass.edu/lfw/lfw-funneled.tgz
 - The custom dataset we created 10 folders with images of various famous personalities.
 Each folder has exactly 10 images in it.
   Link to custom dataset: https://drive.google.com/drive/folders/1GQNfGR63a3QzND5jx-8zXdkcjd7fyK7s?usp=sharing
 - The images in the above datasets are mostly facial images and each of the images had to be aligned to get the frontal alignment of each face.
 - Repetition of folders had to be taken care of and no duplicates are maintained.
+- The above prepared data is then split into 70:30::train:validation sets.

 <h2>Model</h2>